kaist-dmlab/Ada-Boundary/README.md

 ##  2. Description
 - We provide the training/evaluation of all compared algorithms in the paper.
 - Please do not change the structure of directories:
+	- Folder **_src_** provides all the code for evaluation with compared methods.
-	- Folder **_dataset_** contains benchmark datasets (FMNIST, CIFAR-10).
+	- Folder **_src/dataset_** contains benchmark datasets (FMNIST, CIFAR-10).
 Due to the lack of space, the other data will be uploaded soon.
 Moreover, **_.bin_** format is used for the synthetic data because they can be loaded at once in main memory.
-	- Folder **_src_** provides all the code for evaluation with compared methods.
 ### 3. Datasets and Weight Sharing
  - Datasets and Models (for weight sharing) can be downloaded in https://bit.ly/2YhrTsR
  - Please locate the two folder (**_dataset_**  and **_init_weight_** ) in the **_src_**  folder.